 Wat Banteay Kbal Chen

-Originally believed to be a 10th-century brick temple that had a central shrine flanked either side by library buildings.
-Today only the laterite outer wall remains with only scattered remnants of the original temple seen such as colonette fragments.
+Originally believed to be a late-10th century or early 11th century brick temple that had a central shrine flanked on either side by library buildings.
+Today, only the laterite outer wall remains, with only scattered remnants of the original temple seen, such as colonette fragments and sandstone plinths.

 The walled area has been filled with earth and topped with a contemporary shrine.
-A curiosity of the site a the numerous sandstone slabs carved with round relief holes and outer circles.
+A curiosity of the site is the numerous sandstone plinths from the original ancient temple that are carved with round relief holes and outer bevels.
+Most likely, they were used as the base for the wooden pillars of a Buddhist vihara which, based on the historical notes, happened sometime after the early 1900s.
+Today, a contemporary pagoda sits immediately to the north of the temple.

-Folklore has it that wild elephants and tigers roamed the area and long ago a Chinese community settled nearby, growing vegetables and selling them in the market.
+Folklore has it that wild elephants and tigers roamed the area, and long ago, a Chinese community settled nearby, growing vegetables and selling them in the market.
 One day a Chinese farmer was attacked by a tiger and only his head was found remaining which was taken and placed in the temple!
-Since such time the temple was named so, Banteay Kbal Chen (source).
-I am not sure about the story, but the presence of local Chinese community is a certainty with two related shelters housing Terracotta warrior/Khmer style statuettes.
+Since that time, the temple has been named Banteay Kbal Chen (source).
+I am not sure about the story, but the presence of the local Chinese community is a certainty, with two related shelters housing Terracotta warrior/Khmer-style statuettes.

 Map